-A cup of ginger tea can be one of the most revitalizing and warming beverages, provided you know how to prepare it, when to drink it, and what some of the possible side effects may be.
-Before adding this to your health regimen, you should understand what this tea contains, as well as the potential health benefits it may hold for you.
+A cup of ginger tea can be one of the most and warming beverages, provided you know how to prepare it, when to it, and what some of the possible side effects may be.
+Before adding this to your regimen, you should understand what this contains, as well as the potential health benefits it may hold for you.

 What is Ginger Tea?

 The active ingredients in ginger are known to speed up the metabolism, specifically due to their thermogenic qualities.
 This can increase your body’s level of passive -burning and aid loss efforts; ginger is also known to suppress the , which can further help you shed those .

 Not only does ginger tea have antioxidant properties, which can help reduce the presence of free radicals and stress in the body, it also has anti- properties, making it ideal for undergoing , as nausea and are some of the most common side effects of that treatment method.

 The anti- properties affect every part of the body, particularly if you regularly consume this tea.properties of ginger tea can help ease pain, soothe the and prevent the of pain in the body.
 These